4 brilliant new metal bands you need to hear this month

-I co-host and produce The Pitch of Discontent, a weekly 'music + talk' podcast on alternative music available through Spotify and as an email newsletter through Substack.
+I co-host and produce The Pitch of Discontent, a weekly alternative music podcast available on YouTube and as an email newsletter through Substack.

 I have a BA (Hons Class I) with majors in English Literature and Philosophy.
-My academic work has been featured in online journals and annual conferences, with book chapters to be published in forthcoming edited collections from Palgrave Macmillan, Peter Lang and Routledge Press.
+My academic work has been featured in online journals and annual conferences, with book chapters published in edited collections from Palgrave Macmillan, Peter Lang and Routledge Press (forthcoming).

 Every week, one of Best Fit's writers or editors share their recommendations of two records they love - one from the past, one from the present.
 This week, Best Fit writer Owen Morawitz on Crime in Stereo’s The Troubled Stateside (2006) and Koyo’s Would You Miss It?
 (2023).